BabylonJS/OldDocumentationSite/content/babylon101/01_Play_Pen/Parametric_Shapes.md

 # Parametric Shapes

 These shapes or meshes are determined by parameters or mathematical data.
 They include lines, a system of lines, ribbons, tubes, extrusions, lathed shapes and irregular polygons.
-In the 101 course you will only makes lines and you will just use the _MeshBuilder_ method rather than the older legacy _Mesh_ method.
-How to create all the parametric shapes using either method can be found by doing [Further Reading](#further_reading).
-The advantages and disadvantages of both methods will be discussed in those pages.
+In the 101 course you will only meet lines and you will just use the _MeshBuilder_ method rather than the older legacy _Mesh_ method.
+How to create all the parametric shapes using either method and the advantages and disadvantages of both can be found by doing [Further Reading](#further_reading).

 ## Lines